Generating income and maximising funds

 Staffing is where you’ll find you spend most of your budget.
 To generate and save funds through staffing, you can:

-• Work with other schools to share services, such as site, finance and human resource teams
+• Work with other schools to share services, such as site, finance and HR teams

 • Outsource staff with specialist skills to schools that need the support but can't afford, or don’t need, full-time staff

-• Employ a timetabling consultant who will maximise the efficiency of staff and room timetables
+• Employ expert contractors to support with specific tasks, such as a procurement consultant and/or a timetabling consultant who will maximise the efficiency of staff and room timetables

 • Recruit volunteers